1934 Neath Rural District Council election: Overview of the results

-Labour won control of the authority for the first time, winning sixteen setas as opposed to thirteen for the Independents.
+Labour won control of the authority for the first time, winning sixteen seats as opposed to thirteen for the Independents.

 Boundary changes

-Ystradfellte ward was removed to Breconshire, reducing the number of councillors from 31 to 29.
+Ystradfellte ward was tansferred to Breconshire, reducing the number of councillors from 31 to 29.
 This rural ward had long been represented by Independent councillors who were usually returned unopposed.

 Candidates

 All seats were contested apart from Tonmawr, where the longest serving Labour member, William Jones, was returned unopposed, and Clyne, which was also taken without opposition by Labour.
 Most of the other seats saw Labour candidates face Independent nominees, with a small number of Independent Labour and Communist candidates.

 Outcome

-Having won a majority for the first time, Labour councillors moved swiftly to imposed their authority.
+Having won a majority for the first time, Labour councillors moved swiftly to impose their authority.
 Independent councillors had for the past six years denied Labour any significant roles within the council, so this was taken as a reason for Labour to reverse this position.
-William Jones, Tonmawr, the senior Labour councillor on the authority, who had been proposed many times as chairman, without success, was elected by fifteen votes to thirteen, with John james of Crynant elected vice-chairman by a similar margin.
+William Jones, Tonmawr, the senior Labour councillor on the authority, who had been proposed many times as chairman, without success, was elected by fifteen votes to thirteen, with John James of Crynant elected vice-chairman by a similar margin.